Amanda-L/WashU-ML-Project2-NaiveBayes-2023/README.md

 # Project 2: Naive Bayes

-The Naïve Bayes classifier is being implemented for this assignment, and the tasks are outlined as follow:
+The Naïve Bayes classifier is being implemented for this assignment, and the tasks are outlined as follows:

 1. **naivebayesPY.py:**
    - Implement the function to estimate the class probability P(Y).